 On those nights when the weather just isn’t right to eat outside, cozy up with blankets and candles on the living room floor.
 Invite a crowd or just your significant other, and have fun with food since your kitchen isn’t far away.
 Watch movies while you snack on popcorn and pita pizzas, or entertain with traditional picnic staples such as sandwiches, slaws, and sweets—and play board games if you have a larger crowd.

-Nicole Axworthy and Lisa Pitman are picnic lovers and authors of the forthcoming cookbook, DIY Vegan.
+Nicole Axworthy and Lisa Pitman are picnic lovers and authors of DIY Vegan.

 Want more of today’s best plant-based news, recipes, and lifestyle?